saradzadeh/Engineer_in_test/automation_test.md

 * **Open-source tool** - Selenium WebDriver
 ## setup and run steps
 ### Step 1: Installing Selenium
-I went through the Selenium dev website and downloaded the Selenium for Ruby.
+I went through the Selenium drive website and downloaded the Selenium for Ruby.

 ### Step2: Using gemfile
 I installed bundler, made a GemFile, and downloaded GemFile for linux64